mc0/okq/README.md

 queue (see [QRPOP](#qrpop) for more on configuring that timeout) then the event will be placed back onto the right side of the queue (so it will be consumed next).

+If the event is awaiting a QACK and `REDO` is given then the event will be put back onto the right side of the queue (so it will be consumed next) and made available to other consumers again.

 Returns an integer `1` if the event was acknowledged successfully, or `0` if not (implying the event timed out or it was acknowledged by another consumer).